If you’re a job seeker, you probably place a lot of importance on your resume, matching it to positions you see advertised online.

 Emotional Intelligence (EQ), is a measurement of how effectively we recognize our own emotions and those of others, how we interact with and engage with others, and how well we cope with our daily demands.

 EQ is a major building block to effective collaboration, communication, and teamwork, and thus has a strong impact on the business world.
 Navigating the “human factor” is perhaps more important than technical or job-related skills.
-In fact, organizational research consistently proves that EQ is essential for success in today’s workplace.
+Organizational research consistently proves that EQ is essential for success in today’s workplace.

 While IQ remains stable throughout one’s life, EQ can be learned and improved.
 And so can likeability.

-…but being likeable has a lot to do with EQ.
-And being likeable is key to getting hired and promoted.
+…but being likable has a lot to do with EQ.
+And being likable is key to getting hired and promoted.

 So what is likeability?
 According to Tim Sanders, author of The Likeability Factor, likeability comes down to 4 critical elements of personality: